ryouchinsa/ryouchinsa.github.io/file/README.md

 "Sort images" is to sort images by Alphabetic, Numeric, and Last modified.
 After opening images, we recommend to use File menu -> Remove EXIF orientation flags.
 To copy the current image file name, click on the image file name shown at the top-left corner.
+Image file names which include "_pixels" or "_depth" are skipped.

 ```
 ├── images